doforce/github-trending/README.md

 ![github.png](http://upload-images.jianshu.io/upload_images/2040047-113772827550d86c.png?imageMogr2/auto-orient/strip%7CimageView2/2/w/1240)

-This project is a GitHub trending API power by Python Tornado.
+This project is a GitHub trending API power by Python.
-It was deployed on Railway.
+It was deployed on Vercel.
 ***

-### All the requests main adrress is this:https://github-trending-production.up.railway.app
+### All the requests main adrress is this:https://github-trending-one.vercel.app

 ### Get the trending repository
 request address like this: